raspberrypilearning/electricity-generation/en/step_4.md

 --- /task ---

-Now that your new sprite is a grey square let's give it a name.
+Now give your new sprite a name.
 Below is a table listing a number of countries and the percentage contribution of resources they use to generate electricity.
 Choose any one of the listed countries.
 It could be one you are from (if it's not already represented), a neighbouring country, somewhere you've visited or even a country which uses a large amount of one of the resources?

 --- task ---